rppicomidi/pico-usb-midi-processor/README.md

 every connect a device.
 MIDI IN and MIDI
 OUT are from the USB Host's (the PC's or MAC's) perspective.

-If you press the up or down buttons, you can navigate the menu.
+If you press the Up or Down buttons, you can navigate the menu.
 If there are more than 2 total MIDI IN or MIDI OUT ports, then all won't fit on the screen.
 A vertical progress bar on the right will appear to let you know you can navigate beyond what